renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 - Think again on how you do things
 - Is this component crucial to the infrastructure.
-- What if HELL break loose
+- What if HELL breaks loose
 - How long can I recover from that component?